Workers Compensation Retaliation – Employer Retaliation – St. Louis Work Comp

 Common Questions About Workplace Retaliation

 Retaliation from an employer can come in many forms.
-The most obvious form is when an employee is terminated after filing his or her claim.
+The most obvious form is when an employee is terminated after filing their claim.
 Here are some common questions regarding retaliation from an employer:

 - Can my employer fire me for filing a work comp claim? – No, in Missouri an employer is prohibited from firing an employee for filing a claim after a work injury.